CSCfi/csc-user-guide/docs/apps/cloudcompare.md

 GPU version is faster, but consumes also a lot more billing units.
 Also queues to GPU partitions may be longer.

 ## Usage
-Both versions of CloudCompare are availabe in [Puhti web interface](https://puhti.csc.fi).
+Both versions of CloudCompare are available in [Puhti web interface](https://puhti.csc.fi).

 ### GPU-accelerated CloudCompare
 GPU-accelerated CloudCompare is available with [Accelerated visualization app](../computing/webinterface/accelerated-visualization.md)